Doctor-appointment-management-system/Doctor-Appointment-System/README.md

 # Doctor-Appointment-System

-We try to write code according to SOLID Principles
+We try to write code according to SOLID Principles.